-Your physician will contact DeKalb Medical to schedule your nuclear stress test procedure for you.
+Your physician will contact us to schedule your nuclear stress test procedure for you.
 If your physician has placed the medical orders for your specific procedure, you can call 404.501.2660 to schedule your procedure at your convenience.

-If your procedure is at DeKalb Medical at North Decatur, go to the hospital’s central registration area.
+If your procedure is at Emory Decatur Hospital, go to the hospital’s central registration area.

-If your procedure is being performed at DeKalb Medical at Hillandale, go to the hospital’s registration area.
+If your procedure is being performed at Emory Hillandale, go to the hospital’s registration area.